KuzRomanDocker/Task2/0016-datadog.md

 * [Amazon CloudWatch pricing](https://aws.amazon.com/cloudwatch/pricing/)

-* If we choose "Native", we will need to select EC2 and configure the data agent on EC2.Enabling more integrations may increase Agent resource consumption.
+* If we choose "Native", we will need to select EC2 and configure the data agent on EC2.
+Enabling more integrations may increase Agent resource consumption.
 * For example:

 |Instance Types| Average CPU usage per month| Billing Option | Monthly Cost|